Sets the speed of SPI flash accesses on imp003 and imp004m devices

 hardware.spiflash.enable(); local actualSpeed = hardware.spiflash.setspeed(requiredSpeed);

-The value passed into spiflash.setspeed() will survive a warm boot, so that the speed set on the first call to spiflash.enable() (made in the the first Squirrel run after a cold boot) will be retained if the application attempts to alter the speed following a warm boot (ie. a Squirrel restart).
-This related issue can be avoided by not re-setting the Spiflash speed after it has been set for the first time.
+The value passed into spiflash.setspeed() will survive a Squirrel reload (eg. after waking from deep sleep), so that the speed set on the first call to spiflash.enable() (made in the the first Squirrel run after a cold boot, ie. a power cycle) will be retained if the application attempts to alter the speed following a warm boot (ie. a Squirrel restart).